barmintor/ansr/README.md

 [Blacklight](https://github.com/projectblacklight/blacklight) (BL) defines itself as “an open source Solr user interface discovery platform.”
 The coupling to Solr is evident in the structure: Solr querying facilities are sprinkled throughout several mixins that are included in BL controllers.
 This results in a codebase that cannot, as is regularly asked on the mailing lists, be used in front of another document store (eg ElasticSeach).
 But this is not necessarily the case.

-However, BL might be refactored to locate the actual Solr querying machinery behind the core model of BL apps (currently called SolrDocument).
+BL might be refactored to locate the actual Solr querying machinery behind the core model of BL apps (currently called SolrDocument).
 Refactoring the codebase this way would realize several benefits:

 1. Adherence to the Principle of Least Surprise: The BL document model would behave more like a Rails model backed by RDBMS.
 When bringing new developers into a BL project, familiarity with the standard patterns of Rails would translate more immediately to the BL context.

 2. Flexible abstraction of the document store: Moving the specifics of querying the document store would make the introduction of models interacting with other stores possible.
-For example, the DPLA REST API exposes some Solr-like concepts, and a proof-of-concept model for an ActiveRecord-like approach to searching them can be seen at https://github.com/barmintor/adpla
+For example, the DPLA REST API exposes some Solr-like concepts, and a proof-of-concept model for an ActiveRecord-like approach to searching them can be seen at (https://github.com/barmintor/ansr/ansr_adpla)

 3. Clearer testing strategies and ease of console debugging